hummingbot/hummingbot-site/docs/governance/index.md

 * Electing the foundation's Board of Directors
 * Allocating grants and other expenditures of the community treasury

-For more information, see the [Hummingbot Foundation Governance whitepaper](/whitepaper).
+For more information, see the [Hummingbot Foundation Governance whitepaper](whitepaper).

 ## Proposals

 HBOT token holders can create and vote on various types of **Proposals** to steer the evolution of the project.
 Each proposal type may have different guidelines, HBOT balance requirements, and approval/quorum thresholds.

-See [Proposals](/proposals) for more information.
+See [Proposals](proposals) for more information.

 ## Epochs

 In order to continually iterate and improve the governance process, we divide the next Hummingbot's future into **Epochs**.

-Epochs are a series of 6-month periods that have target HBOT distribution budgets across each Proposal type.
+Epochs are a series of 5-month periods that allocate target HBOT distribution budgets across various HGP categories.
 Basically, epochs are long "sprints" that enable the Foundation to conduct a retrospective afterwards and improve the process for the next epoch.

-See [Epochs](/epochs) for more information.
+See [Epochs](epochs) for more information.

 ## How to Participate